 The governor of Syria, Publius Quinctilius Varus, used three of these legions to suppress the rebellions of the Jewish messianic claimants Judas, Simon, and Athronges after the death of king Herod in 4 BCE.
 It played a role in the struggle between the Roman prince Germanicus and the governor of Syria, Piso.note[Tacitus, Annals 2.79-81.]

 It is not clear where the legion was stationed, but it is plausible that it was at Raphanaea near Emesa.
 Cyrrhus is another possibility.
 Veterans were later settled at Ptolemais (Acre).

 In 58, the Roman commander Gnaeus Domitius Corbulo launched a very successful campaign in the vassal kingdom Armenia, using III Gallica, VI Ferrata and X Fretensis.
-The capitals Artaxata (modern Yerevan) and Tigranocerta were captured (in 58 and 59) and he gave the Armenians a new, pro-Roman king, Tigranes (a great-grandson of king Herod).
+The capitals Artaxata (south of modern Yerevan) and Tigranocerta were captured (in 58 and 59) and he gave the Armenians a new, pro-Roman king, Tigranes (a great-grandson of king Herod).

 However, the Parthians placed another king on the Armenian throne, Tiridates, the brother of their king Vologases I. A retaliatory campaign was organized by Lucius Caesennius Paetus, the governor of Cappadocia, in 62.
 He used XII Fulminata and IIII Scythica.
 Unfortunately, the Parthians forced them into surrender at Rhandeia (winter 62/63).
 Later, Corbulo and his three legions were able to turn the tables, and ordered Tiridates to receive his crown for the second time from the Roman emperor Nero.
 Although VI Ferrata stayed for some time in Armenia, it returned to Syria.